-- Includes interest on agreements not to compete of \$776 and \$381 for the year ended August 31, 1995 and for the six months ended February 29, 1996, respectively. - (ii) Includes interest on agreements not to compete of \$118 and \$28 for the year ended August 31, 1995 and for the six months ended February 29, 1996, respectively. - (iii) The interest rate has been fixed in the purchase agreement for the Notes. - (iv) The interest rate is based on the rate provided in the bank credit agreement for the Working Capital Facility and is based on the London InterBank Offered Rate as of June 21, 1996 plus the applicable spread of 1.625% set forth therein. - (P) Reflects the elimination of the provision for current and deferred income taxes of \$666 and \$3,541 for the year ended August 31, 1995 and for the six months ended February 29, 1996, respectively, as income taxes will be borne by the partners and not at the partnership level except for income taxes applicable to operations to be conducted by the Partnership's wholly owned corporate subsidiary.
+- - (i) Includes interest on agreements not to compete of \$776 and \$381 for the year ended August 31, 1995 and for the six months ended February 29, 1996, respectively. - (ii) Includes interest on agreements not to compete of \$118 and \$28 for the year ended August 31, 1995 and for the six months ended February 29, 1996, respectively. - (iii) The assumed interest rate is based on the rate which the prospective purchasers of the Notes have fixed through the time of the anticipated public offering by the Partnership. - (iv) The assumed interest rate is based on the rate proposed in the bank credit agreement for the Working Capital Facility and is based on the London InterBank Offered Rate as of June 3, 1996 plus the applicable spread of 1.625% set forth therein. - (P) Reflects the elimination of the provision for current and deferred income taxes of \$666 and \$3,541 for the year ended August 31, 1995 and for the six months ended February 29, 1996, respectively, as income taxes will be borne by the partners and not at the partnership level except for income taxes applicable to operations to be conducted by the Partnership's wholly owned corporate subsidiary.
 Additionally, reflects the provision for income taxes of \$50 and \$25 for the year ended August 31, 1995 and for the six months ended February 29, 1996, respectively, related to operations expected to be conducted through corporate subsidiaries.